 He is the recipient of the college’s Leonard Ledvina Award for Excellence in Teaching.
 His paper, “The Need for Competing Commitments Research: Coping with Change in Knowledge Management,” was the winner of the International Award for Excellence in the Organization Studies Journal Collection.
 He has given more than 40 lectures and workshops in the local community, including “Cognitive Bias and Decision Making,” “Strategies for Dealing With Change,” “The Challenge of Adaptive Change” and “Adaptive Change – The New Status Quo and Why People Struggle With It”.

 Professor O’Brien’s research focuses on the psychological effects of change on individuals and organizations.
 He also explores knowledge management in organizations.
 In addition, he writes pedagogical case studies in the area of organizational behavior and strategy for use in undergraduate and graduate classes.
 His cases – “Mystery Over the Atlantic: The Tragic Fate of Air France 447”, “Behind Closed Doors: The DC-10 and the Demise of McDonnell Douglas”, “Deadly Distraction – Eastern Air 401: The Accident that Changed Aviation Forever”, “Improbable Landing – The Sioux City Miracle”, and “Fatal Communication – Disaster at Quincy” published in The Case Journal, are used in his organizational behavior classes at the graduate and undergraduate level.
 In this way, Dr. O’Brien brings his research into the classroom in very intentional ways.
 He has published over 20 journal articles and cases in the “Case Journal”, “The Journal of Service Theory and Practice”, “The Journal of Information and Knowledge Management,” “Knowledge Management: An International Journal,” “Vine: The Journal of Information and Knowledge Management Systems,” “The Electronic Journal of Knowledge Management” and others.
+He is the recipient of the college’s Donald B. King Distinguished Scholar Award for excellence in research that has gained international recognition.
+In 2024, he was appointed by Emerald publishing as Associated Editor for the Case Journal, one of the premier case study journals in the world.

 B.B.S., Economics and Finance, University of Limerick, Ireland